Roasted Cauliflower

 Yes, I simply reheat in the microwave until warm, but you can also rewarm it in a skillet on the stove, or in the oven.

-Yes it can, but the texture won’t be as nice afterward.
+Yes it can, but the texture won’t be as nice after thawing.
 It’s still good though.

 Keep in an airtight container in the fridge for up to 5 days.
 Know that leftovers can get a little stinky, and it’s just the nature of the vegetable.

-It’s full of fiber and nutrients, it’s low carb, and fits with many eating lifestyles like Whole30, keto, paleo, vegan, and more.
+Cauliflower is full of fiber and nutrients, it’s low carb, and it fits with many eating lifestyles like Whole30, keto, paleo, vegan, and more.

 Ingredients